 - ▲ Hold team- and/or company-wide events and social activities like celebrations of local holidays or colleagues' birthdays that provide an opportunity for refugee and non-refugee employees to come together.
-Build in moments for employees to share stories about their lives to build cross-cultural understanding at the organizational level. - Leverage employee resource groups (ERGs), which provide employees with a formal space to connect with each other, by encouraging refugee employees to participate.
-These communities provide a safe environment in which refugee and non-refugee employees can build meaningful connections. - ▲ Establish a refugee employee affinity group to provide a space for refugee employees to connect with and support each other, as well as a forum in which they can provide feedback to leadership on improvements for their community.
+Build in moments for employees to share stories about their lives to build cross-cultural understanding at the organizational level. - Leverage employee resource groups, which provide employees with a formal space to connect with each other, by encouraging refugee employees to participate.
+Affinity groups are usually employee-led and are composed of employees who share a characteristic such as gender, ethnicity, religious affiliation, or a common interest.
+These communities provide a safe environment in which refugee and non-refugee employees can build meaningful connections. - ▲ Establish a refugee employee resource group to provide a space for refugee employees to connect with and support each other, as well as a forum in which they can provide feedback to leadership on improvements for their community.